denten-books/plain-text/3-format.md

 be had" [@wimsatt_structure_1947, 280].
 Hegel's "concrete universal" formula captures an essential property of literature in its dual movement between the material and the ideal worlds.

-In an earlier counterinsurgency against reading for content, at the turn of the twentieth century, Russian and Italian formalists similarly strove to break with Hegelian normative aesthetics by wedding the project of literary criticism with descriptive linguistics.
-Seeing art as an economy of formal "devices" like rhyme and meter, the formalists downplayed the role of content and symbol.
-In this vein, the Italian futurist Filippo Marinetti wrote about the "grotesque funeral" of romantic notions of beauty, and the rise of a new "geometric and mechanical splendor."
-His generation was instead "in love with matter," wanting "to penetrate it and to understand its vibrations" [@marinetti_marinetti:_1972, ???].[^ln4-marinetti] Art cannot be reduced to "thinking in symbols" Shklovsky wrote.
-Meaning "dies" and "becomes invisible" through frequent use.
-Such dead and transparent language can no longer evoke wonder or curiosity.
-For Shklovsky and his peers, vital art served to counteract death by "resurrecting the word" in "making the form difficult" [@shklovsky_hod_1923, ???].
-Formalism, in that sense, was seen as having the potential to renew content.

 Like Sontag, Shklovsky and his fellow members of the "OPOYAZ" group (instrumental in developing the notion of formalist poetics) were responding